Gut Health and Digestive Track Issues

 The metabolic effects of microbiota were correlated with it.
-For example mice prone to energy conservation have been shown, without the same sensitivity, to have substantially different energy consumption than mice.
+For example, mice prone to energy conservation have been shown, without the same sensitivity, to have substantially different energy consumption than mice.
 Similar findings were found in human studies with regard to the intestinal microbiota that affects host metabolism.
-In addition to gastro-intestine health and metabolic function, immune health is impaired by microbiota.
+In addition to gastrointestinal health and metabolic function, immune health is impaired by microbiota.
 The manner in which the body uses glucose for food is affected by microbiota.
 Integrative medicine treatment can help in this regard.

-The gut microbiome develops over the entire life of each person and has been affected, to name just a few things, by numerous factors such as climate, dietary patterns, intestinal pH, microbial interactions, ambient temperature, stress, peristalsis, host secretions and immune response and drug treatment.
+The gut microbiome develops over the entire life of each person and has been affected, to name just a few things, by numerous factors such as climate, dietary patterns, intestinal pH, microbial interactions, ambient temperature, stress, peristalsis, host secretions, and immune response and drug treatment.

 -